rodrigo-galdino/Coursera_Capstone/README.md

 # Capstone Project

-This capstone project consists of a case study which is to predict the severity of an accident, should it occur.
+This is the capstone project for Data Science Certificate Program.